Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-device-template.md

 ### Save and Publish capabilities

 If you have added capabilities, you should save them.
-Device templates have two main concepts: **Save and Publish**. <br />
+Device templates have two main concepts: **Save and Publish**.

-**Save** means that the device template content is changed, but is not yet applied to the device. <br />
+- **Save**: "Save" changes to the device template.
+However, the changes are not applied to the device.
-**Publish** is to change the state to be applied to the actual device.
+- **Publish**: "Publish" changes and saves to actually apply them to devices.

-If a device template is applied to a device and the contents are changed in the template and saved, the device data is still classified based on the previous published status.
-The device still determines whether the data is a model based on the content of the previously published device template.=> 문장 수정 필요 Only when it is published, the reference point for judging the data sent by the device changes. <br/>
+If a device template is assigned to a device and the contents of the device template are changed and saved, the device is not affected.
+The device still determines whether the data is modeled against the previously published device template.
+Only when the device template is published, the criteria for judging data changes. <br/>
-When you have added all the capabilities, click the **Save** button to save the changes.
+After adding all the capabilities, click the **Save** button to save the changes.
 It is not yet actually applied to the device.

 <div>
     <img alt="click-save-button" src={useBaseUrl('/img/quickstart/create-template/create_template5.png')} />